agundy/Whiteboard/README.md

 ```bash
 make load-data
 ```
-A web server can be viewed at [localhost](http://127.0.0.1:8000)
+A web server can be viewed at [localhost](http://127.0.0.1:8000).
+To get started with the local server use the following credentials:

 A Student login is available with
 Username: test@rpi.edu
 Password: password

-A Admin account can be accessed with
+An Admin account can be accessed with
 Username: admin
 Password: password